EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

 ![img](./images/system.svg)

 > This diagram is showing the solution for the Spark cluster mode.
 For the client mode which the Spark Driver will be running at the client's side instead of inside the Application Master, we can directly use Kata container runtime and the bridge network for AM.
+For more information and differences between two modes, please refer to [Submitting Applications - Spark 3.5.0 Documentation (apache.org)](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit)

 #### Deploy Hadoop YARN + Spark with Docker and Kata runtime